Trump Administration Flips Switch On Energy Efficient Light Bulbs

 But given the mounting impacts of climate change, environmental groups argue this regulation is needed now to make that transition happen faster.

 As the expected court battle plays out, the Environmental Defense Fund is hoping retailers will take the lead and choose, on their own, to stock shelves only with energy efficient specialty bulbs.
-But so far no retailers have publicly pledged to do that.
+So far, no retailers have publicly responded to the group's call, though in 2015 IKEA announced it will sell only LED bulbs.